 The Service Learning Process

 DPT students engage in service learning through participation in community-based service or research in response to community-identified concerns.
 They learn about the context in which the service is provided, the connection between their service and their academic coursework, and their roles as both citizens and professionals.
 At the end, students evaluate their performance and reflect on the experience.

 Service Learning Opportunities

-Other service learning experiences under development are:
+Other service learning experiences currently inr development are:

-- Seattle King County Clinic
+- Seattle/King County Clinic

 - UW Health Fair in Red Square

-- Special Olympics athlete screening
+- Athlete screening for the Special Olympics

-ocal and regional service learning opportunities include:
+Local and regional service opportunities include:

 - Fall screening and prevention for elderly individuals in the community